-For Angela Shook, becoming an end-of-life doula meant learning to be an active listener, staying present, and confronting her own fears about mortality.
+For Angela Shook, becoming an End-of-Life Doula meant learning to be an active listener, staying present, and confronting her own fears about mortality.

 Shook, president of the National End-of-Life Doula Alliance and a volunteer program manager at Hospice Care of Southwest Michigan, enrolled in the UVM End-of-Life Doula Professional Certificate Program in 2018.
 She then went on to complete the Companion Animal End-of-Life Doula Professional Certificate at UVM in 2021.

 “I feel like I’m a natural nurturer.
 I like to take care of people, and I like serving others,” she says.
-“What I learned at UVM is to be present.
-To walk beside the dying and not try to ‘fix’ things for them.
-It’s an important lesson and not an easy one.”

 UVM’s doula certificate is an online 8-week program for people interested in the growing demand for end-of-life support.
 The course is designed for aspiring doulas, end-of-life care practitioners, hospice and palliative care volunteers, health care professionals, and family caregivers.